 \section{Abstract}

 We present a comprehensive Monte Carlo simulation of muon-induced backgrounds for the Colorado Underground Research Institute (CURIE), a shallow-underground facility with $\approx 415$~m.w.e. overburden.
 Using coupled \textsc{mute} and \textsc{geant4} frameworks, we characterize the production and transport of muon-induced secondaries through site-specific rock compositions and geometries, establishing a proof-of-concept for high-precision, end-to-end simulations.
 Our simulations employ angular-dependent muon energy distributions, which improve secondary flux accuracy.
-For the Subatomic Particle Hideout and Cryolab I research spaces, we predict total muon-induced neutron fluxes of $(3.78 \pm 0.61_{\text{sys}}) \times 10^{-3}$~m$^{-2}$s$^{-1}$ and $(3.97 \pm 0.65_{\text{sys}}) \times 10^{-3}$~m$^{-2}$s$^{-1}$, respectively, consistent with empirical depth parameterizations.
-The simulated neutron energy spectra exhibit the expected thermal, epithermal, evaporation, and spallation components extending to GeV energies.
-Electromagnetic backgrounds are expected to dominate the total flux, with $\gamma$-ray components of $(5.54 \pm 0.91_{\text{sys}}) \times 10^{-1}$~m$^{-2}$s$^{-1}$ and $(6.51 \pm 1.06_{\text{sys}}) \times 10^{-1}$~m$^{-2}$s$^{-1}$ for the Subatomic Particle Hideout and Cryolab I facilities, respectively.
+For the Subatomic Particle Hideout and Cryolab I research spaces, we predict total muon-induced neutron fluxes of $(8.52 \pm 1.30_{\text{sys}}) \times 10^{-3}$~m$^{-2}$s$^{-1}$ and $(8.86 \pm 1.62_{\text{sys}}) \times 10^{-3}$~m$^{-2}$s$^{-1}$, respectively.
+Electromagnetic backgrounds are expected to dominate the total flux, with $\gamma$-ray components of $(5.54 \pm 0.70_{\text{sys}}) \times 10^{-1}$~m$^{-2}$s$^{-1}$ and $(6.51 \pm 1.06_{\text{sys}}) \times 10^{-1}$~m$^{-2}$s$^{-1}$ for the Subatomic Particle Hideout and Cryolab I facilities, respectively.
+Additionally, we develop a Depth-Intensity Relation (DIR) to predict the muon-induced neutron flux as a function of facility depth, which is consistent with measurements across a broad range of underground depths.
 These results provide quantitative background predictions for experimental design and sensitivity projections at shallow- and deep-underground facilities.
 They further demonstrate that local geology and overburden geometry influence muon-induced secondary yields and energy spectra, emphasizing the need for site-specific simulations for accurate underground background characterization.
-Therefore, the simulation framework has been made publicly available for the broader low-background physics community to enable meaningful inter-facility comparisons.
+Therefore, the simulation framework has been made publicly available at \href{https://doi.org/10.5281/zenodo.17196581}{https://doi.org/10.5281/zenodo.17196581}, for the broader low-background physics community to enable meaningful inter-facility comparisons.